starknet-edu/starknetbook/src/ch02-02-compile-deploy-interact.md

 1. Install Braavos or Argent X browser extensions.

-2. For Braavos, on the account page click on "set up your account on-chain" to deploy your account.
-  For Argent X,

-3. Fund your wallet with ETH.
+2. Fund your account with ETH.
 Click on "Deposit" on Braavos or "Add funds" on Argent X, then select "Starknet token faucet" to get testnet tokens.
 You can also use [Starknet Goerli Faucet](https://faucet.goerli.starknet.io/).

+3. For Braavos, on the account page click on "set up your account on-chain" to deploy your account.
+    For Argent X, fund your account using the faucet (for testnet) or fund using Ether, then make an outgoing transaction from the account (you can just send some tokens to account2 in your wallet).
+    This will automatically deploy your account.

 Now you’re ready to interact with Starknet smart contracts.